 Students with very subject-specific giftedness are better off in a classroom that makes tailored adaptations for them.

 These children represent a unique challenge for parents and educators.
-If your child is dually exceptional, you’ll need to find a school or program where both their giftedness and their other special need can be supported.
+If your child is twice exceptional, you’ll need to find a school or program where both their giftedness and their other special need can be supported.
 You’ll also need to monitor the situation closely, since both the strengths and weaknesses of dually exceptional children can evolve over time.

-Some gifted learners with LDs can do well in a dedicated gifted program, as long as the teacher has the relevant expertise.
+Some gifted students with LDs can do well in a dedicated gifted program, as long as the teacher has the relevant expertise.
 Teachers can sometimes differentiate instruction to accommodate the learning strengths and weaknesses of gifted students with LDs.
 It also helps if the school or program has certain kinds of resources, such as special education classes, alternative instruction modes, tutors, and counselling services.